Yashver1/SC1015---group-project/README.md

 ## Conclusion

   -  All models perform similarly with each with its own strengths as mentioned before in our analysis
-  -  We believe that the next best steps for companies would be to use multiple models together and leverage their strenghts to improve speed and accuracy which are key for a detection system
+  -  We believe that the next best steps for companies would be to use multiple models together and leverage their strengths to improve speed and accuracy which are key for a detection system

 # What We Learnt